Trump wants to send Americans checks ‘immediately’ in response to coronavirus, Mnuchin says

 “If you owe a payment to the IRS, you can defer up to $1 million as an individual, and $10 million to corporations, interest-free and penalty-free for 90 days,” Mnuchin continued.
 “File your taxes, you’ll automatically not get charged interests or penalties.”

-Mnuchin is planning to outline a nearly $850 billion package during a lunch with Senate Republicans Tuesday, which Trump administration officials hope to have approved by the end of this week.
+Mnuchin was planning to outline a nearly $850 billion package during a lunch with Senate Republicans Tuesday, which Trump administration officials hope to have approved by the end of this week.

 Senate Majority Leader Mitch McConnell, opening the Senate on Tuesday morning, promised swift action.